Live Riverside County Listings

 5. Short Sales Require Patience

-If you have a firm 45-day closing requirement (relocation deadline, existing home already sold, etc.), a short sale is probably not the right fit.
+If you have a firm 45-day closing requirement (relocation deadline, existing home already sold), a short sale is probably not the right fit.
 Foreclosure timelines are more predictable.

 6. Not Every "Distressed" Listing Is A Deal